35 Creative Banana Peel Uses You Shouldn’t Throw Away

 Natural Fire Starter

-Dried banana peels can be used as a simple fire starter, catching flame and adding to a cozy, self-sufficient routine.
+Dried peels can be used as a simple fire starter, catching flame and adding to a cozy, self-sufficient routine.

 Make Natural Fabric Dye